erikvdbergh/WDSWFairDataSprint/LinkedMetadataExercises.md

 # Linked Metadata exercises
 ## 1st Part: Learning SPARQL
 Please follow this link below:
 1. Download GraphDB Free from : https://www.ontotext.com/products/graphdb/graphdb-free/.
 You'll need to register with an existing email address, after which you will have the option to download a standalone, Mac or Windows version.
-2. Follow the quick start guide: http://graphdb.ontotext.com/documentation/free/quick-start-guide.html
+Follow the relevant installation procedure, and you should end up in a webpage at [localhost:7200](localhost:7200) in the GraphDB tutorial.
+In case of trouble, refer to the quick start guide: http://graphdb.ontotext.com/documentation/free/quick-start-guide.html
 3. Create a repository for the SPARQL exercise: http://graphdb.ontotext.com/documentation/free/quick-start-guide.html#create-a-repository
 In short, go to your local instance (often accessible via http://localhost:7200).
 Click on setup on the left -> then on repositories -> Create new repository -> Give it a name and leave the rest as default.
 Once created, go to setup -> repositories -> connect to your created repository if you not already did that.